FiliSh-m/Spotify_Playlist_Merge_by_Time/README.md

 **I do not plan to maintain this project.
 If something breaks, feel free to fix it.**

 ## Installation

+Download the whole repo and extract it anywhere

 Requires python to run the script.

 Uses [spotipy](https://github.com/spotipy-dev/spotipy) python library to access the Spotify WebAPI, install it using this command: